safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 <br>
 **1) Create a Job Routing Tag**

 To configure a Job Routing Tag, use the [FME Server REST API V3](https://docs.safe.com/fme/html/FME_REST/apidoc/v3/index.html).
-Click on the API link for the interactive page where you can try each method live:
+Click **API** for the interactive page where you can try each method live:

 ![](./Images/4.401.RESTAPI_pageLink.png)